 If you are interested in creating a new online course or converting an existing face-to-face course to online format, please refer to the Academic Proposals Program System (APPS), a secure, web-based submission and approval system that facilitates the review process for adding or changing any University of South Carolina academic course.
 The step-by-step process may take several months to complete and the course proposal may need to be revised based on feedback from committee reviewers.

-You should also refer to the Faculty Senate’s Instructional Development Committee (INDEV) Syllabus Checklist for distance education delivery before submitting a new course or course change request.
+You should also refer to the Committee on Curricula & Courses requirements for distance education delivery before submitting a new course or course change request.
 It is also recommended that you work with an instructional designer to ensure the course meets quality assurance standards and best practices and that all course materials are accessible for students with disabilities.